 “I don’t drink rum at work, Betty.”

-Working at a nursing home, death is a constant looming bird crowing its arrival every morning.
-It’s not a secret I and the nurses keep to ourselves - we can all see it out there on the eaves.
+Death is a big looming bird at a nursing home.
+It’s not a secret I and the nurses keep to ourselves; we can all see it out there on the eaves.
 So-and-so didn’t sleep much last night.
-It’s a whisper in the hall, a flickering light over the pool table.
-We’re just waiting for his son to call.
-It’s what we’re here for, so there’s no dread attached; it’s no terrible awful thing, not some unholy misfortune.
+We’re just waiting for her son to call.
+It’s what we’re here for, so there’s no dread or surprise attached.
 We are the valet staff, the lobby-boys in the final bed and breakfast.
 I like to think of it that way.

 Betty died in December.
 I wish we had more time.

 Spring covers Buffalo like a warm cotton sheet.
-You forget how many people live here until they pour out of their houses like fire ants, invigorated by the sun and the rain and the brimming of boats on the lake.
+It's easy to forget how many people live here until they pour out of their houses like fire ants, invigorated by the sun and the rain and the brimming of boats on the lake.
 You can’t get away.
 Everything is suddenly very, very alive.

-When I told the residents I was moving again, this time to California, they nodded and congratulated me to be polite.
+When I told the residents I was moving again, this time to California, they nodded and politely congratulated me.
 If I prodded, they’d tell me not to go.
 Once you leave, you never come back.
 I’ve heard that a lot these last few months.
 I wonder if it’s true.
-Buffalo feels like a place where a slightly different version of myself could be very happy, but for this iteration, I feel I’ve arrived ten years and two kids too early.

-From here, you can see the cherry tops of downtown cut flat against the sky, the full trees like paint-brushes breaking up the pavement, the slices of yellow park, the flickering News sign.
+From here, my office, you can see the cherry tops of downtown cut flat against the sky, the full trees like paint-brushes breaking up the pavement, the slices of yellow park, the flickering blue News sign.
 It all swirls together until the edge of town where the fields run suddenly empty.
-Drive past that and you’ll realize you’re on an island floating in the middle of the Great American Sea, woo!
-Maybe that’s why it feels so isolated, so utterly strange and watchful.
+Drive past that and you’ll realize you’re on an island floating in the middle of the Great American Sea.
+Ah - so that’s why it feels so isolated, so utterly strange and watchful and lonely.
 Maybe that’s COVID.
-Maybe it’s me.
+Maybe that's me.
 Buffalo has a hard time letting you in and letting you go.
 We are the same in this way.

 I lived here for a year.
 One year.
-My partner is from here, and it shows in everything that he is: friendly, sharp in that distinctly eastern way, wheels always spinning, hand outreached in enthusiastic compromise, gray sky, clouds full of ice, frigid rivers, dusty meadows.
+My partner is from here, and it shows in everything that he is: friendly, sharp in that distinctly eastern way, wheels always spinning, hands outreached in skeptical compromise, gray sky, clouds full of ice, frigid rivers, rolling meadows.